SanguchoMela/Fullstack_Veterinaria/README.md

 ### Run Locally

-Go to the project directory
+Go to the component's folder

 ```bash
   cd frontend